Spinal Decompression in Eau Claire, WI

 Conditions We Manage

-| Herniated Discs | Creates negative pressure to encourage the retraction of bulging disc material, reducing nerve compression. |
+Herniated Discs: Aims to create negative pressure to encourage the retraction of bulging disc material, supporting reduced nerve compression.

-| Sciatica | Relieves compressive force on the sciatic nerve roots to manage shooting leg pain. |
+Sciatica: Helps relieve compressive force on the sciatic nerve roots to manage shooting leg discomfort.
+A dedicated sciatica chiropractor can further tailor your care.

-| Spinal Stenosis | Gently opens the intervertebral foramen (nerve canals) to reduce crowding and pressure. |
+Spinal Stenosis: Gently opens the intervertebral foramen (nerve canals) to help reduce crowding and pressure.

-| Peripheral Neuropathy | Acts as a supportive therapy to improve spinal signaling and blood flow to affected extremities. |
+Peripheral Neuropathy: Acts as a supportive therapy to encourage spinal signaling and blood flow to affected extremities as part of our Neuropathy Treatment Program.

-| Degenerative Disc Disease | Promotes the influx of water and nutrients to rehydrate discs that have lost height. |
+Degenerative Disc Disease: Promotes the influx of water and nutrients to help rehydrate discs that have lost height.

-| Facet Syndrome | Mobilizes stiff posterior spinal joints to improve range of motion. |
+Facet Syndrome: Mobilizes stiff posterior spinal joints to help improve overall range of motion.

 Treatment Protocols & Safety

-Who is NOT a Candidate?
-Adhering to strict safety standards, Dr. Bruley does not recommend this therapy for patients with:
+Adhering to strict safety standards, this therapy is not recommended for patients with:

 Severe osteoporosis.